stefanberger/ima-namespaces-tests/README.md

 CONFIG_EVM_X509_PATH="/etc/keys/x509_evm.der"
 ```

-Also, please don't set any policies on the host except for the built-in ones.
+Also, for now, please don't set any policies on the host except for the
-Other policies may interfere with the test results.
+built-in ones.
+Other policies may interfere with the test results for
+example in the number of results in the audit log.

 The test suite works with the following boot command line parameters:

 ```
 ima_policy=tcb ima_template=ima-sig
 ```

+Other command lines may also work.

 ## Running the Tests